insyncsolutions/appseconnectdocs/_posts/Packaging Process Flows/2021-09-05-create-publish-comments.md

 b) Click on the **Save** button to the create the package.
 Following the above process, you can successfully create a Processflow package.

-**Note: Any changes made to the original Processflow, the modifications will not reflect in the packaged versions.
+**Note : Any changes made to the original Processflow, the modifications will not reflect in the packaged versions.
 You need to create a new package for packaging the modified ProcessFlows.**

 ## Publishing Package